Marie Sklodowska Curie Postdoctoral Fellowships (Horizon Europe - European Commission)

 Conducting an MSCA project at Inalco means benefiting from a research framework of excellence, conducive to international mobility and the structuring of an ambitious postdoctoral career path.

-Interested researchers are invited to make contact as soon as possible with an Inalco teacher-researcher likely to provide scientific supervision.
+Interested researchers are invited to contact as soon as possible a researcher at Inalco likely to provide scientific supervision.
 Submitting an MSCA application with Inalco also requires prior compulsory contact with Inalco's project development support unit (UAMP), which assists applicants throughout project preparation and submission by writing to View e-mail.

 Enhanced support through the MSCA Meet-Up program of Réseau Recherche Europe